DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/assertions.md

 When you add an assertion to a test, you have to set up its parameters.

-Each assertion has an *Actual* parameter that takes a verified value or code expression.
+Each assertion has an *Actual* parameter that takes a value or evaluted code expression that should be verified.
 If you need to verify a web page element's property, you can pass a [selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/)'s property to this parameter.

 When you add an assertion during recording, TestCafe Studio can generate an element property expression and fill the **Actual** field with it.
 To generate the expression, follow the steps: